BastienFaivre/katacoda-scenarios/github-actions-optimization/step6.md

 ...
 ```

 that we added in the previous step to the `setup-node` block.
-We now add the following configuration.
+We now add the following configuration before the `Install dependencies` step.

 ```yaml
 ...